 Stomp’s impressive West End run began at London’s Vaudeville Theatre – it is currently one of the longest running shows in Theatreland – began in the autumn of 2002 and continued until autumn 2007, when it transferred to its current home, the Ambassadors Theatre.

-The show recently announced its intention to end its West End run on 7 January 2018, so make sure you shake up your traditional theatregoing experience – once Stomp starts, you won’t know what’s hit you.
+The show recently announced its intention to end its West End run on 7 January 2018 after 15 spectacular years in the West End, so make sure you shake up your traditional theatregoing experience – once Stomp starts, you won’t know what’s hit you.